Prepare for Graduate School

 - Private vs. public institutions

-- Faculty and teaching methods
+- Faculty research interests and teaching methods

 - Program reputation/accreditation

-- Placement success of program graduates
+- Job placement of program graduates

 - Tuition costs and financial aid available